 -Players need to play on the same gameboard.
 This works best by using the “Share” button to share the file with a friend.
 Players need to have edit access.
 Or, players can play together on the same device if they’re together.

 -Restarting is so easy!
 Just click the edits, and restore a previous version.
 You’ll need to show young children how to do this.

 -Steps for enabling the script and how to play are included on the first Slide on each version.

 If you want to share this file to play a game with your students, you can easily just share the specific link with them to play.
 But, if you want to share this game with your students so they have their own versions, you need to create a copy for each of them.
 This is SUPER easy to do in Google Classroom by creating an assignment.
 You can also share a forced copy link with students so they can click it and have a copied version added to their Google Drive folder.
 If you don’t have Google Classroom, this allows you to share the link with students using a different LMS, or in e-mail.
 Complete directions for sharing, including with pictures, is included in the files.

-If you’re looking for other ways to build students’ addition fact fluency, you may also enjoy my 5 in a Row games.
+If you’re looking for other ways to build students’ addition fact fluency, check out my Addition & Subtraction Fact Fluency Games.
+You may also enjoy my 5 in a Row games.
 5 in a Row is a fun, speed based game where students solve an equation and find a solution on their gameboards.
 My students absolutely love it!
 With customizable time, you are able to increase the speed of the game.